andrel-exo/account-analytic/analytic_hr_department_restriction/README.rst

 2. Go to an analytical plan/account and define a different department than your employee's department.
 3. Go to an analytical plan/account and leave the department empty.
-4. Users without the "Invoicing / Billing" permission will be able to see only the plans/analytical accounts of the user's employee's department.
+4. Users without the "Invoicing / Invoicing" permission will be able to see only the plans/analytical accounts of the user's employee's department.
-5. Users with the "Analytic Accounting (without department)" will be able to view the plans/analytical accounts without a department, as will users with the permission "Invoicing / Billing".
+5. Users with the "Analytic Accounting (without department)" will be able to view the plans/analytical accounts without a department, as will users with the permission "Invoicing / Invoicing".

 Bug Tracker
 ===========